derpferpmerp/Resume/index.md

 Participation in school bands and annual recitals for both drums and piano.
 Private piano and drum lessons weekly for 10 years.

 3 hours/week.
 12 hours/month.
 132 hours/year.
-(Take off one month per year.)
+(Take off one month per year.)<br>
 **Position**: *Private student with two piano instructors and one drums.*

 **School Involvement and Sports:**